PROFILE

 Indonesia has a market-based economy in which

 the government plays a significant role.
-It owns
+There

-158 state-owned enterprises and administers
+are 158 state-owned enterprises, and the

-prices on several basic goods, including fuel,
+government administers prices on several basic

-rice, and electricity.
+goods, including fuel, rice, and electricity.

 In the mid-1980s, the government began